BenjaminMercier19/angular-material-starter/README.md

 app/                    --> all of the source files for the application assets/app.css        --> default stylesheet src/                  --> all app specific modules
-     users/             --> package for user features index.html            --> app layout file (the main html template file of the app)
+     main/              --> package for main features as menu index.html            --> app layout file (the main html template file of the app)
 ```